AcademySoftwareFoundation/openvdb/README.md

 ### Development Repository

 This GitHub repository hosts the trunk of the OpenVDB development.
 This implies that it is the newest public version with the latest features and bug fixes.
-However, it also means that it has not undergone a lot of testing and is generally less stable than the production releases that we will continue to deliver as [tarballs](http://www.openvdb.org/download/).
+However, it also means that it has not undergone a lot of testing and is generally less stable than the [production releases](https://github.com/dreamworksanimation/openvdb/releases).

 ### Contributing